deepakdev25/Minor_project_1/README.md

 ## Project Outcome

-GroupDNA demonstrates how fundamental programming concepts such as file handling, loops, lists, dictionaries, functions, string processing, datetime, and NumPy can be combined to build a practical data-analysis project from a real-world text dataset.
+GroupDNA demonstrates how fundamental programming concepts such as file handling, loops, lists, dictionaries, functions, string processing, datetime, and NumPy can be combined to build a practical data-analysis project from a real-world text dataset.🔗

-## Tagline

-From everyday conversations to meaningful group insights. 🔗